Why Me?

 This matter needs this decision-making clarity.

-Presently, much public confusion reigns over the issues surrounding Mt.
+Much public confusion now reigns over the issues surrounding Mt.
 Ebal.

 Some people have already ingrained notions.
-Many are largely derived, as one might choose a favorite football team.
+Many derive, as one might choose a favorite football team.
 They have decided that they prefer the red team or the blue team, the gold or the purple.
 Logic may not run much deeper.

-About this matter, the appropriate political authorities and the public who can influence them need to make up their minds quickly, but after serious thought.
+Political authorities and the public who can influence them need to make up their minds.
+They must do this soon.
+But after serious thought.

 Why?
 There are immense consequences for a wrong or late response.

-Delay could lead to the loss of riddle answers for another decade, another century, maybe another thirty-five hundred years.
+Delay could lead to the loss of riddle answers.
+This could be for another decade, another century, or another thirty-five hundred years.
 Who knows?

-On the other hand, acting without due forethought could upset the delicate political balance of a potential war zone.
+But, acting without due forethought could upset a war zone’s delicate political balance.

-The decision-making process that I espouse in this memorandum offers the opportunity for an expedited, logical deliberation that this matter mandates.
+The decision-making process of this memorandum offers an opportunity.
+That is an expedited, logical deliberation that this matter mandates.

 In sum, stick with me for this excursion.
 Together we can reach our destination.
 We can digest the academic evidence.
-We can apply an objective measure.
+We can apply a fair measure.
 Also, on the following questions, we can render expedited yet considered decisions:

 Again, come along!
 We can do this!